beoboo/transactions-engine-demo/README.md

 cargo run --features=extended transactions.csv > accounts.csv
 ```

+This extended version contains a method (analyze_transaction) that
+could be used to stream transactions.

 NB: extended engine is not unit tested, but tests can be easily ported.